What Problem Does This Solve?

 - Show labels wisely; be selective, only show when necessary and consider scale-dependent labels

 - Guide users to their area of interest

-- Use UI Patterns like Placemarks or Unified Search
+- Use patterns like Placemarks or Search

 Start by asking “What is the minimum set of visuals necessary to communicate the information understandably?” and continue by asking “Which elements (layers, features, labels, ornaments) can be removed without degrading the essence of what needs to be communicated?”

 Signal-to-Noise Ratio; Chen, X.; September 9, 2018; https://www.nngroup.com/articles/signal-noise-ratio/ (accessible: 11/4/2020)

 Canada is not relevant to the US-centric map but still uses most of the ‘ink’